GenoMixer/EBM-Panel-Coverage/README.md

 # EBM-Panel-Coverage
-Workflow for the EBM panel target-based coverage analysis using Snakemake.
+Workflow for the Illumina EBM panel target-based coverage analysis using Snakemake.

 ## Requirement
 - Linux (tested on Debian v9.13)